Dyndrilliac/IP-Final-Project/README.md

 ## Description

-Workout Manager is a simple web application that allows the user to choose a muscle group and then see lists of exercises that works those muscles.
+Workout Manager is a simple web application that allows the user to choose a group of muscles and then see a list of exercises that work those muscles.

 *******************************************************************